Gebran Tueni: Reactions and perpetrators

 Initial reports published in Elaph indicated that a hitherto unknown group, "Strugglers for the Unity and Freedom of al-Sham" (where al-Sham refers to ancient Greater Syria) claimed responsibility.
 The statement taking responsibility was also faxed to Reuters and included a warning that the same fate awaited other opponents of "Arabism" in Lebanon, claiming that the assassination has succeeded in "shutting up" a traitor, and "turning An-Nahar (Arabic for Day) into ″Dark Night″.

 Several anti-Syrian Lebanese politicians blamed Syria.
-However, Syrian authorities denied complicity and stated that the crime was aimed at directing fresh accusations against Syria.
+However, Syrian authorities denied responsibility or complicity and stated that the crime was aimed at directing fresh accusations against Syria.
 Commentators stressed that the explosion occurred only a few hours before the UN investigating commission was due to submit an update of its report on the Hariri assassination to then-UN Secretary General Kofi Annan.
 In response, Lebanese Prime Minister Fouad Siniora announced that he would ask the United Nations Security Council to investigate Syrian complicity in the deaths of Tueni and other prominent anti-Syrian figures.

 Before his death, Tueni was campaigning for an international probe into recently discovered mass graves in Anjar next to the main Syrian intelligence headquarters.
 Forensic analysis later showed the graves were part of an 18th-century cemetery.
-In his last editorial Tueni accused Syria of committing "crimes against humanity" and blamed them for the mass graves and other atrocities committed in Lebanon during their presence.
+In his last editorial, Tueni accused Syria of committing "crimes against humanity" and blamed them for the mass graves and other atrocities committed in Lebanon during their presence.
 His articles and editorials in An Nahar often raised the ire of the Syrians.

 Koïchiro Matsuura, director-general of UNESCO, said, "The global press community has lost one of its great defenders.
 Mr Tueni’s death is a terrible loss not only for his family, friends and colleagues, but for the cause of freedom of expression and press freedom in the Middle East.
 I must also voice my concern over the increasing number of attacks on Lebanese journalists and politicians in the course of this year."